Shoulder Impingement Exercises

 August 10, 2019 Tags: , , , , , , , , , ,

+Do you have shoulder pain when reaching with an outstretched arm or lifting overhead?
 Shoulder impingement involves compression of your rotator cuff tendons between the top of your shoulder blade and upper arm bone.
 Other structures involved include your biceps tendon and bursa (a fluid-filled sac between 2 bones).
 Shoulder impingement accounts for approximately 1/3 of all shoulder pain.
-Pain is usually worst when reaching with an outstretched arm or lifting overhead.

 Impingement Syndrome